Over 200 criteria for ethical-ecological investment

 The assessment of companies/issuers from an ethical perspective is carried out through clear exclusion criteria and ethics analysis to enable a selection of proactive companies.

 Investors’ capital is made available to issuers that promote the following principles:

 - Best possible protection and promotion of the interests of all stakeholders, including the protection of the natural environment.

 - Respect for the dignity of the human being and for life, taking into account the basis of life of all beings

 - Creating meaning for society and its development in an ethically positive direction

-Exclusion criteria for companies:
+Exclusion criteria for sustainable companies:

 Exclusion criteria are used for pre-selection and exclude issuers that do not meet the defined exclusion criteria (according to the above-mentioned principles).
-If an issuer violates one or more exclusion criteria, it will not be analysed further.
+If an issuer violates one or more exclusion criteria, it is not analysed further.
 Should the analysis reveal a violation of exclusion criteria, the security will be excluded from the investment universe.